ndvanforeest/fit_ellipse/README.rst

 pythotex is really useful.
 I use it all the time.

 The source of the code can be found in ``fitEllipse.tex``.

+Before moving this code to github, it was available at http://nicky.vanforeest.com/misc/fitEllipse/fitEllipse.html.